comorment/containers/src/README.md

 Note that the proper container files (*.sif files) corresponding to the different test scripts must exist in ``<containers>/singularity/``, not only git LFS pointer files.

-Also note that some tests may require outside files, that is, the private [reference](https://github.com/comorment/reference) GitHub repository, checked out in the same directory as this ``containers`` repository.
-If you need access, contact us.